Optimization on Ellipses & 3D Surfaces

 \[2x + 2y\frac{dy}{dx} = 0 \quad\Rightarrow\quad \frac{dy}{dx} = -\frac{x}{y}\]

-This gives you the slope of the tangent line at any point on the curve.
+This yields the slope of the tangent line at any point on the curve.

 A tangent line just touches a curve at a point and goes in the direction the curve is heading.
 A normal vector is perpendicular (at a right angle) to the tangent line.